vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 My extremely kind friend drove us to the Atlanta airport on the day of our flight.
 The 48 inch crate was disassembled to fit in a Volvo XC90 along with my luggage.
 We did not hit any major traffic on the way and reached Atlanta on time.
 We made a stop near the airport for one last potty break for my dog before the flight.

 At the airport curb, we quickly put the crate back together.
 My friend loaded it on an airport cart - the crate was unproportionally large for the cart, but it somehow worked.
 Together, we took the crate, my luggage and my dog who was on leash to the Lufthansa economy check in counter.
 My dog was totally enjoying this new experience - a huge room filled with people, blissfully unaware of what I had planned for his next 24 hours.
-The airline agent asked for his NOC certificate, rabies vaccination certificate and acclimation certificate.
-After verifying the documents, the agents quickly checked the crate.
+The airline agents checked his NOC certificate, rabies vaccination certificate, acclimation certificate and then the crate.
 They confirmed that everything looked good and affixed more stickers on the crate.
+My friend and I looked at each other relieved.

-The focus then shifted to my documents and we found out that I needed a transit visa to travel through Germany, even if I stayed inside the Frankfurt airport.
+Focus then shifted to my documents and we found out that I needed a transit visa to travel through Germany, even if I was only going to be inside the airport during the layover.
 The expired visa stamping in my passport or the supplemental documentation that proved my US visa was still valid were not enough.
-There was nothing we could do but go home.
+There was nothing we could do, I had to go back to Cincinnati and make new plans.
 I felt crushed, my friend was heartbroken for me.
 She drove another 7 hours to take us back home.
 We hit some intense fog on the way back but reached home safe.
 The day became memorable for so many reasons.

-When preparing for the travel, I was constantly searching for resources that covered all aspects of the process at the required level of detail.
+While preparing for my dog's travel, I was constantly searching for resources that covered all aspects of the process at the required level of detail.
 But beyond high level articles published by pet relocation companies, I could not find much.
 Hence this post, to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.

-Finally, shoutout to my family and my Cincinnati friends (Ben, Chris, Bryson, Katie, Bryson Jr., Dottie, Gene, Justin, Stephanie, Kaytie, Spencer) for rolling with the punches and standing by me throughout.
+Finally, a huge shoutout to my family and my Cincinnati friends - Ben, Chris, Bryson, Katie, Bryson Jr., Dottie, Gene, Justin, Stephanie, Kaytie, Spencer.
+Thank you for standing by me throughout this stressful experience.
+My first ever blog post is dedicated to you guys!